Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/general-tips-for-beginners.md

 Avoiding unnecessary weapons is even more important if you play on PC because once you purchase a weapon, you can never get rid of it permanently.
 You can throw it away, but after you join a new session, it just comes back.
-If you have heard of Gun Lockers, which are claimed by Rockstar to be able to hide your weapons, you might think that they can solve this problem, until you try it out and find that they are not functioning as intended.
-Even if you have hidden some guns by defining a custom weapon loadout, they will show up again when you join a new session, and you need to toggle the loadout manually.
-Gun Lockers sometimes are not enabled for Missions, in which you need their functionality most.
+If you have heard of gun lockers, which are claimed by Rockstar to be able to hide your weapons, you might think that they can solve this problem.
+In general, the design of gun lockers' weapon hiding mechanism is flawed and prevents successful removal of weapons in some situations.
+There are things you must pay attention to in order to make gun lockers work, as described in [this article](gun-lockers).

 I heard that on PS4 and Xbox One, you can permanently throw away a weapon.
 I can't test this because I don't own a console.
 But still, considering the fatal